Sunset at the Palms: A Hidden Gem in Negril

 Sunset at the Palms Balcony - Negril, Jamaica

-I had been intrigued with the look of this Adults Only property, as it had a "relaxing jungle vibe" to it.
-So, the question was - Did this resort have the makings of a Costa Rica, Belize or Panama feel right here in the Caribbean?
-So, when I was offered the chance to enjoy dinner n' drinks at this boutique gem, I jumped at the opportunity.
-And, oh boy, I sure am glad we did!
-Having been to Belize and Costa Rica, while there is no real substitute for those countries -- this resort truly did give us that hidden away feel, some travelers crave.
+I had always been intrigued by the look of this adults-only property, with its "relaxing jungle vibe."
+So, the big question was—did this resort have that Costa Rica, Belize, or Panama feel right here in the Caribbean?
+When I was offered the chance to enjoy dinner and drinks at this boutique gem, I jumped at the opportunity.
+And, oh boy, I’m so glad I did!

 Accommodations: